HM-23-HM/omni/README.md

-# Omni

-A news summarization service that helps you keep up with current events without the information overload.

 ## About

-Omni aggregates news from various sources and generates concise summaries.
-It's designed to help users stay informed while saving time.
+Omni is a web service that aggregates news reports and emails you concise summaries daily so that you can stay informed while saving time.

-## Features
+## Sample email

-- News aggregation from multiple sources
-- Automated article summarization
+[Insert screenshot here]

-## Tech Stack
+## Tech stack

 - Node.js
+- TypeScript
+- Google Gemini API

-## Setup
+## Architectural decisions

-[Installation steps coming soon... or never]
+- I chose a monolithic architecture to keep this project easy to deploy, debug and maintain.
+I'm only one person after all :).

+- I used a layered folder structure to separate the files based on technical concerns.
+Here's an overview of how the folders and files are structured:

+src/
+├── config/            # API keys, sources
+├── emailer/           # Email sending
+├── scheduler/         # Cron jobs
+├── scraper/           # News aggregation
+├── scripts/           # Post-deployment scripts
+├── summarizer/        # Gemini API calls
+├── templates/         # Email templates
+├── utils/             # Shared utilities
+└── index.ts           # Orchestrates everything